solliancenet/microsoft-mysql-developer-guide/pandoc/temp/mysql-developer-guide.md

 TODO: Replace MS repo links

-Click the links to complete each journey before going to the next
+Click the links to complete each journey before going to the next.

 1. [Classic deployment][Classic Deployment to PHP-enabled IIS server]
 2. [Azure VM Deployment][Cloud Deployment to Azure VM]